Blosc/bcolz/doc/reference.rst

 The ctable class
 ================

-.. py:class:: ctable(cols, names=None, **kwargs)
+.. py:class:: ctable(columns, names=None, **kwargs)

     This class represents a compressed, column-wise, in-memory table.

-    Create a new ctable from `cols` with optional `names`.
+    Create a new ctable from `columns` with optional `names`.
 The columns are carray objects.

     Parameters:
-      cols : tuple or list of carray/ndarray objects, or structured ndarray The list of column data to build the ctable object.
+      columns : tuple or list of carray/ndarray objects, or structured ndarray.
+The list of column data to build the ctable object.
         This can also be a pure NumPy structured array. names : list of strings or string
         The list of names for the columns.
 Alternatively, it can be